 Targeted property acquisition is a strategic measure that can be used to attract development or provide public improvements such as parks, storm water ponds and conveyance, roads, etc. Without obtaining a loan or bond, it is financially unfeasible for the CRA to purchase any properties at this time.
-As seen in the Request for Development Interest above, it may be possible for the CRA to form a public-private partnership to acquire strategic property for a desired development in the CRA with the use of tax increment reimbursement.
-The CRA may revisit doing a Request of Interest with a private - public partnership involving downtown properties and potential developers.
+It may be possible for the CRA to form a public-private partnership to acquire strategic property for a desired development in the CRA with the use of tax increment reimbursement with potential developers.